mattfullerton/NotMyIdea-Theme-Pelican/Readme.md

 Run pelican with the argument `-t /path/to/notmyidea` or put the line `THEME = '/path/to/notmyidea'` into the `pelicanconf.py` file.
 Take a look at the `pelicanconf.py` provided in this repo to configure theme-specific features.

+Add the tag `ArticlePic: images/picture.png` to your article or page to show wide pictures at the top of the page between the navigation bar and the beginning of the article/page.

 ### Features
 - mobile friendly (but not highly optimized)
 - logo and favicon possible